isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Brinjal.md

 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Brinjal_JacChua%20(1).jpg">
 	<p>This vine does best in <a href="/page-index/horticulture-techniques/gauging-light">full sun gardens with a minimum of 6 hours of direct sunlight</a>.
 This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight, but will produce less fruits.</p>
 	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 15cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
-	<iframe width="100%" height="415" src="https://www.youtube.com/embed/eGBg_S8yj0U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<p>As with all members of the Nightshade family, this plant is buzz pollinated and produces the most fruit when bees are around to pollinate it.
 Growing more <a href="/page-index/glossary/biodiversity-attracting-plants">bee-attracting plants</a> within the garden will encourage pollination. </p>
 	<p>These plants can get <a href="/page-index/plant-problems/nutrient-deficiencies/">blossom end rot</a>, which shows up as dark, sunken blotches at the end of fruits.
 It is a symptom of a lack of calcium reaching the fruit, which is usually caused by a <a href="/page-index/horticulture-techniques/watering/">lack of water or inconsistent watering</a>.
-Keep your soil moist but not <a href="/page-index/plant-problems/waterlogging/">waterlogged</a>and take care to water more often during the dry season.</p>
+Keep your soil moist but not <a href="/page-index/plant-problems/waterlogging/">waterlogged</a> and take care to water more often during the dry season.</p>
 	<br>
 </section>